wireapp/poll-bot/integrationTests/README.md

 # Wire Poll Bot Integration tests
 [Wire](https://wire.com/) bot for the polls - integration test.
+The black box tests use REST API of the bot and are emulating the Roman proxy.

 This test structure assumes that the bot is running somewhere and hooks are pointed to this API.

+## Execution
+For execution inside `docker-compose` environment please run `make integration-tests-pipeline`.

 ## Environment
 ```kotlin